Nextiva / Blog / Customer Experience

 Get a front-row seat to see how AI and automation are reshaping healthcare: enhancing patient experiences, boosting engagement, and driving efficiency.

-Metrics That Matter for Measuring Patient Experience
+Metrics for Measuring Patient Experience

 Below are a few metrics healthcare facilities keep track of when observing overall patient experience.